Albert0i/probabilistic-data-structure/README.2.md

 #### I. Project setup

 #### I. [Great Expectations](https://youtu.be/QN6hchvzwjA)
+Software developers are not mathematician but they need to do mathematics anyway.

 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)

 > The Redis HyperLogLog implementation uses up to 12 KB and provides a standard error of 0.81%.